Document Archiving System: What It Is, How It Works, and Why Enterprises Need It

 Every document has a lifecycle.
-While active documents drive daily operations, completed records must still be preserved as business evidence.
+While active documents support daily operations, completed records must still be preserved as reliable business evidence.

-This guide explains what document archiving is, why it matters, how it works, and how enterprises can build a structured, secure, and future-ready archiving approach with an advanced document archiving system.
+This guide explains what document archiving is, why it matters for enterprises, how the archiving process works, and how organizations can implement a structured strategy using a modern document archiving system.

 Once a business process is complete, a document often turns into a record.
 It may not be used every day, but it still holds value as proof of a transaction, decision, or action taken at a specific point in time.